NemiMoser/Challenge-03-pwdGEN/README.md

 (https://github.com/NemiMoser/Challenge-03-pwdGEN/assets/135074383/0206d154-e2d7-4abd-a145-24aee3ef5e06)
 Challenge Screenshot

-Table of Contents
+Table of Contents:
-Introduction
+-Introduction
-Features
+-Features
-Technologies Used
+-Technologies Used
-Usage
+-Usage
-Live Demo
+-Live Demo
-Contact
+-Contact
-License
+-License

-Introduction
+Introduction:
-This is a password generating website.
+This is a password-generating website.
 The website is designed to generate passwords with the user's choice of criteria.

-Features
+Features:
-Prompts: the site prompts the user to select from uppercase, lowercase, numeric and special characters as well as the length of the desired password.
+Prompts- the site prompts the user to select from uppercase, lowercase, numeric and special characters and the desired password's length.

-Technologies Used
+Technologies Used:
-HTML
+-HTML
-CSS
+-CSS
-JavaScript
+-JavaScript

-Usage
+Usage:
 To view the password generator, open the index.html file in your web browser.

-Live Demo
+Live Demo:
 You can view the live demo of the portfolio at https://nemimoser.github.io/Challenge-03-pwdGEN/.

-Contact
+Contact:
 Please reach out to me with any questions:

 Email: nohemi.moser@gmail.com